ahhh/archmage/README.md

 - **Al Dente** — pasta hardens, dealing 75% more damage
 - **Extra Long** — range extends 50% further and curves more aggressively
 - **Carbonara Curse** — pasta poisons every enemy it wraps around

----

-## Life Cycle

-A ring of eight spells tied to nature, time, and growth.
-Life Cycle weapons emphasize sustain, mobility, and entropy — seeds that bloom into devastation, mirrors that echo what has passed, and a vine that keeps coming back.

 ### 🪷 Lotus Rift
 Opens a blooming lotus-shaped rift under a distant enemy.
 Each petal that unfolds damages nearby enemies.
 When the final petal opens, the lotus collapses into a healing mote that drifts back to you.